Codecademy/docs/content/java/concepts/constructors/constructors.md

   - 'paths/computer-science'
 ---

-Constructors are like normal methods within the class, but are used to initialise the object of the class.
-Everytime you use the new() keyword to create an object atleast one constructor is called.
+Constructors are like normal methods within the class but are used to initialize the object of the class.
+Every time the `new` keyword is used to create an object, at least one constructor is called.

 ## Types of constructors in Java